16 Jan 2025

 Tell stories

 Facts are important but stories are vital in empathetically illustrating information that can otherwise be rather dry.
-Human stories help explain why what you’re talking about matters to you and why it should matter to your MP as well.
-So don’t just bombard your MP with facts and figures, weave in some stories too.
+Personal stories illustrate why this issue is important to you and why it should matter to your MP as well.
+So don’t just bombard your MP with facts and figures, incorperate personal stories too.
 These might be about how the lack of good public transport is stopping you doing what you want, or how traffic levels are aggravating your child’s asthma or how the local foodbank is seeing more people because of the rising cost of heating a cold home.

 Persuading MPs from different parties